Gold Coast Suns

 With such an impressive record of underachievement, it is understandable that the Saints came to believe that winning isn't everything.
 In 1894, the Australiasian wrote of the club:

-Despite the lack of success, the club became tremendously popular.
+Despite the lack of success, the club became quite popular.
 The correlation between on-field failure and off-field popularity was first noted in the 1920s when "St Kilda fluctuated between mediocrity and abject incompetence, a mix which paradoxically seemed to endear them to the public. "

 With little success on the field, St Kilda footballers decided to savour the other joys of being part of a football club.
 Specifically, heavy drinking.
 As a consequence, Saints players often found themselves spending the night in a prison cell or turning up to training thinking the winter sun was far too bright.
-On once ocassion, the Saints had to forfeit a game as the players took themselves off to the racetrack instead.
+On once ocassion, the Saints even had to forfeit a game as the players took themselves off to the racetrack instead.

 Just as winning games was not really a serious pastime for the club, neither was developing a club identity.
 It has to be said that Saint Kilda Saints was not really the most imaginative of names.
 Admittedly, the club made a few meek attempts for something less obvious.
 In the 1930s, it went for Seagulls, in the 1940s it tried Panthers and in the 1950s it tried Penguins.
 None gained any traction.